 Icevolcano_fulle_big.jpg (1500×1000) Along_the_tracks_1_b.jpg (800×533) 25 Incredibly Detailed Black And White Portraits of the Homeless by Lee Jeffries.
 Lee Jeffries career began as a sports photographer, capturing the beautiful game of football in Manchester.

 Then a chance meeting with a homeless woman living in the streets of London changed his life forever.
 He has since dedicated himself to capturing gripping portraits of the disenfranchised.
 Shooting exclusively in black and white, Lee Jeffries’ 135+ pictures can be viewed in his Flickr Photostream.
 The majority are closeup portraits with incredible detail.
 Each photograph exudes so much raw character and depth, you find yourself studying each shot with great intensity.

 In an effort to expose both familiar and unfamiliar environments, photographer Lee Eunyeol transforms natural landscapes with color and light in the dead of night.
 In Starry Night, Eunyeol intricately plants hundreds of lights into unlikely places, illuminating the surrounding area and personifying the core of our Earth.
 You might be surprised to see the incredible transformation of places you thought you knew.
 If you’re in Korea, check out the photographs in person on view at the Gana Art Space in Seoul.
-A Trick Of The Light Highlighted In Starry Night
+Otherwise, peep the installation below.

 Photography+by+Gregory+Crewdson+00.jpg (721×469) Out_of_the_darkness_h.jpg (1030×687) Animals Illuminated by the Sun.
 The time of sunset is defined in astronomy as the moment when the trailing edge of the Sun’s disk disappears below the horizon in the west.